Editorial for Square Game

 Editorialist:

 The intended difficulty of this question was around red.
 During the contest, nobody was able to get this question, though 1021839 was getting close.
-The bounds for this question are a bit odd (\(1 \leq R,C \leq 14\)).
-Bounds like this usually suggest either a complete-search with pruning, or dynamic programming (DP).
-In this case, it was the latter.
-The following explanation presupposes familiarity with DP.
-Try checking the Resources tab, or this tutorial for an introduction to DP.
+The bounds for this question are a bit odd (

 .110